vue-play/vue-play/README.md

 ## Writing Scenarios

-`scenario`, a.k.a. story in react-storybook, it's usually an example component for demostrating your real component.
+`scenario`, a.k.a. story in react-storybook, it's usually an example component for demonstrating your real component.

 ### Keeping Scenarios